msizi67494/crud-app/README.md

 ## Project Introduction
-Project name: books
+Project name: books <br>
-Description: A simple a easy to use Web app for managing your books, the app allows you to add, update and delete books
+Description: A simple a easy to use Web app for managing your books, the app allows you to add, update and delete books<br>
-tools: React, Bootstrap, bulma, Material design, json-server
+tools: React, Bootstrap, bulma, Material design, json-server<br><br>

 ## Installation
-To run the app you need 3 things
+To run the app you need 3 things <br>

  Install required node_modules <br>
  Start the server <br>